U.S. names possible East Coast missile defense sites, but far from decision

 Madelyn Creedon, assistant secretary of defense for global strategic affairs, emphasized that no decision had been made to build an additional site for missile interceptors, and there was no money in the Pentagon’s future budget plans for such a site.

-In fact, she said, U.S. officials were concerned that across-the-board budget cuts would jeopardize the Pentagon’s plans to add interceptors to an existing Alaska site, a move announced by Defense Secretary Chuck Hagel after North Korea threatened to launch a nuclear attack against the United States.
+In fact, she said, U.S. military officials were concerned whether across-the-board budget cuts would jeopardize the Pentagon’s plans to add interceptors to an existing Alaska site, a move announced by Defense Secretary Chuck Hagel after North Korea threatened to launch a nuclear attack against the United States.

 “There’s no money in the (future) budget ... for an East Coast missile site.
 We have no money for this,” Creedon told Reuters in a telephone interview.